 Master of Architecture—Three-Year Program

 Open to candidates who do not have a Bachelor of Science in Architecture or equivalent.

 Applicants from all disciplines are welcome.
 Those who have some architecture course work may be eligible for advanced placement.

 The program requires three years of study.
-Students have the option to spend a semester at the school’s Berlin program and have the option to enroll in the summer intern program managed by the university’s co-op program.
+Students have the option to spend a semester at the school’s Segovia program as well as the option to pursue a summer co-op opportunity managed by the university’s co-op program.

 After completing a first-year introductory curriculum, students in the three-year program merge into the two-year MArch curriculum.
 This is a NAAB-accredited degree program.